All About The Water Cycle - How Does It Work?

 Anywhere in the world, a portion of the waterfalls.
 This is as rain and snow infiltrate into the subsurface soil and rock.
 How much infiltrates depends greatly on many factors.
 The infiltration of precipitation falling on the ice cap of Greenland might be very small.

 Infiltration is the downward movement of water from the land surface into the soil or porous rock.
-Some water that infiltrates will remain in the shallow soil layer, where it will gradually move vertically and horizontally through the soil and subsurface material.
+Some water that infiltrates will remain in the shallow soil layer, gradually moving vertically and horizontally through the soil and subsurface material.
 Eventually, it might enter a stream by seepage into the stream bank.
 Some of the water may infiltrate deeper, recharging groundwater aquifers.

 If the aquifers are shallow or porous enough to allow water to move freely, people can drill wells into the aquifer and use the water for their purposes.
 Water may travel long distances or remain in groundwater storage before returning to the surface or seeping into other water bodies, such as streams and oceans.